This surgical team cut back on opioids. Surprisingly, patients liked it.

 “That combination worked for me and I think it will work for other people, too.”

-President Donald Trump is set to announce the opioid epidemic as a public health emergency on Thursday.
-But it's no news to anyone that it's a crisis and drastic measures are needed.
+President Donald Trump declared the opioid epidemic a public health emergency on Thursday.
+But it's no news to anyone that it's a crisis and drastic changes are needed.

 Food and Drug Administration Commissioner Dr. Scott Gottlieb says the practice of over-prescribing opioids has helped drive opioid abuse.
 The Centers for Disease Control and Prevention reports that 33,000 people died from opioid overdoses in 2015 and more than 2 million people are addicted to the drugs.